What Is A Numeral In Math

 Early Numeral Systems

 As civilizations developed, they created more sophisticated numeral systems.
-The Egyptians, for instance, used hieroglyphs to represent numbers.
+Which means the Egyptians, for instance, used hieroglyphs to represent numbers.
 A single stroke represented one, a heel bone represented ten, a coiled rope represented one hundred, and so on.
 The Babylonians, on the other hand, used a base-60 system, which is why we still have 60 seconds in a minute and 60 minutes in an hour.
 Their numerals were formed using only two symbols: a vertical wedge for one and a sideways wedge for ten.
 These symbols were combined to represent numbers up to 59, and then the position of the symbols indicated multiples of 60.

 The Hindu-Arabic Numeral System

 The Hindu-Arabic numeral system's positional notation and the inclusion of zero made it far more efficient and versatile than previous systems.
-It enabled complex arithmetic calculations to be performed relatively easily, contributing significantly to the advancement of mathematics, science, and commerce.
+Still, it enabled complex arithmetic calculations to be performed relatively easily, contributing significantly to the advancement of mathematics, science, and commerce.
 The adoption of this system in Europe during the Middle Ages revolutionized mathematical practices and laid the foundation for modern scientific and technological developments.

 The Importance of Place Value